 - nCipher nShield 6000e

-If your network environment requires a different set of policies or more configuration, refer to the nShield_Quick_Start_Guide.pdf
+If your network environment requires a different set of policies or more configuration, refer to the nShield_Quick_Start_Guide.pdf for further instructions.

 - Plug in the smart card reader and insert a card.
 A green light on reader indicates a good connection.